tarikbouari/GameLand/README.md

 #GameLand

 ## Description
->GameLand is an online game website that allows users to view different kind of games available
+>GameLand is an online gaming web application that allows users to view different kind of games available
->and share their views on each game the like or dislike.
+>and share their views on each game.Users can like and make reservations to play online.
 Built with HTML/CSS , JAVASCRIPT,API.